How to Use Subtitles to Transform Netflix Binges into Maximum German Learning

 german subtitles netflix

-“Chef’s Table” follows six world-renowned chefs who chat, cook and eat in six wonderful locations.
-The brand new Netflix show strikes gold in the minds of culinary lovers, and it serves as a wonderful way to figure out how to pronounce tricky food names in German.
+“Chef’s Table” follows world-renowned chefs who chat, cook and eat in various locations around the world.
+The Netflix original documentary series strikes gold in the minds of culinary lovers, and it serves as a wonderful way to figure out how to pronounce tricky food names in German.

 3. “Marco Polo”